 They’ve been around for almost 40 years now, but vent free gas fireplaces are still viewed skeptically in the public domain.
 In a sense, they are the victims of their own success.
-As their sales numbers have ticked up year to year, the questions about their indoor air quality impact get magnified, especially in the sea of information spread across social media and the internet.
+As their sales numbers have ticked up year after year, the questions about their indoor air quality impact get magnified, especially in the sea of information spread across social media and the internet.

 Like any issue with two sides, there’s anecdotal evidence – the proverbial “my neighbor told me…” – and there’s factual evidence based on scientific results.
 But beware, some science can be fudged to dovetail to an established belief.
 It’s always good to question the source (even this one!) as well as any preconceptions you may have.

-Looking for fireplace design guidance?
 We do this for a living.

-A vent free fireplace is very much as described: it’s been designed to burn without the need for venting.
+A vent free fireplace is very much as described: it has been designed to burn without the need for venting.
 Unlike a direct vent fireplace, which vents to the outside and brings in combustion air to a sealed firebox, a vent free fireplace uses available room air to provide the oxygen necessary for combustion.